Dan-Patterson/numpy_geometry/arcpro_npg/README.md

 file, folder | purpose
 ------------ | -------
-npg/npg_tools.tbx |  the toolbox for ArcGIS Pro (2.8 although may work with 2.7).
-npg/tbx_tools.py  |  the main script controlling all tools in the toolbox npg/npg           |  the scripts folder which contains the modules imported by *tbx_tools*.
+npg/npg_tools.tbx |  the toolbox for ArcGIS Pro. npg/tbx_tools.py  |  the main script controlling all tools in the toolbox npg/npg           |  the scripts folder which contains the modules imported by *tbx_tools*.